 Briony Penn is an award-winning writer/ naturalist, combining punchy media skills with research affiliations at the University of Victoria and an artistic eye for nature and landscape.
-She is best known as a newspaper and magazine columnist and illustrator, having published more than 500 columns on natural/cultural history in regional newspapers and magazines.
-She received the Western Magazine Award for Best Columnist. and Feature Writer in Western Canada, won the Silver Environment Educator Award in the Canadian Environmental Awards and was nominated for best North American columnist in alternative weeklies.
+She is best known as a newspaper and magazine columnist and illustrator, having published more than 500 polumns on natural/cultural history in regional newspapers and magazines.
+She received the Western Magazine Award for Best Columnist. and Feature Writer in Western Canada, won the Silver Environment Educator Award in the Canadian Environmental Awards and was nominated for best North American columnist. in alternative weeklies.
 Briony has spent the last 30 years communicating her love and knowledge of the natural history of the Salish Sea.

-Quitting school for photography at 14, Jim Ryan (1920-1988) became a naval photographer.
-Settling in Victoria, he worked for the Daily Colorist media technology as it relates to indigenous ontology.
-Previously, Nikkt was the David Sazuki Foundation Queen of Green.
-For over a decade Nikki has worked as a wilderness guide, indigenous environmental educator and decolonial curriculum advisor.
+Quitting school for photography at 14.
+Jim Ryan (1920-1988) became a naval photographer.
+Settling in Victoria, he worked for the Daily Colonist minimum mewspaper until 1963.

-RESOLVENT newspaper until 1963.
 His freelance work appears in Life, the Vancouver Sun, The Province, and Madean's.
-The newly found images in this volume cover Jim's work at Sealand of the Pacific locused on the foraging behavior of Southern Resident Killer Whales.
-As the Soundwatch Program Coordinator at the Whale Museum in Friday Harbor, Washington, he is the principal investigator on National Marine Fisheries Service Research Permit 21114
+The newly found images in this volume cover Jim's work at Sealand of the Pacific.

-Nikki Sanchez is a Pipil/Maya and Irish/ ottish academic, Indigenous media maker and environmental educator.
-She holds a masters degree in Indigenous governance and is presently completing a PhD with a research iological psychology from the University of California.
+Nikki Sanchez is a Pipil/Maya and Irish/ rtish academic, Indigenous media maker and environmental educator.
+She holds a masters degree in Indigenous governance and is presently completing a PhD with a research focus on emerging visual media technology as it relates to indigenous ontology, Previously, Nikki was the David Suzuki Foundation Queen of Green.
+For over a decade Nikki has worked as a wilderness guide, Indigenous environmental educator and decolonial curriculum advisor.

+Taylor Shedd holds a master of advanced studies in marine biodiversity and conservation from Scripps Institution of Oceanography, where his thesis research focused on the foraging behavior of Southern Resident Killer Whales.
+As the Soundwatch Program Coordinator at the Whale Museum in Friday Harbor, Washington, he is the principal investigator on National Marine Fisheries Service Research Permit 21114 iological psychology from the University of California.
 Los Angeles, in 1966.
 He began studying dolphins and orcas in 1967.
-His expe-riences led him into research with wild orcas and Greenpeace's involvement in the save-thewhales movement, which culminated in the moratorium on commercial whating agreed to by the international Whating Commission in 1982.
-In the 1980s, Paul returned to research at OrcaLab.
+His experiences led him into research with wild orcas and Greenpeace's involvement in the save-thewhales movement, which culminated in the moratonum on commercial whaling agreed to by the International Whaling Commission in 1982.
+In the 1980s.
+Paul returned to research at Orçai, ab.
 Since then, with his wife, Helena Symonds, his work has focused on the longterm life history of the Northern Resident. community of BC oreas.